KeyurParkhi/KeyurParkhi/README.md

 ### Key Projects
 - Built models for predicting **employee attrition** with 91% Recall and 0.97 AUC
 - Developed **readmission risk classifiers** on the UCI Diabetes dataset, saving potential costs up to $3,500 per patient
-- Created an **NLP pipeline using BioBERT** for clinical trial matching, improving F1-score from 0.62 → 0.68
+- Created an **NLP pipeline using BioBERT** for clinical trial matching, improving F1-score from 0.62 to 0.68

 ---